-Reconciliation of Statement of Revenue, Expenditures and Changes in Fund Balance - Governmental Funds to the Statement of Activities For the Year Ended June 30, 2011
+Reconciliation of Statement of Revenue, Expenditures and Changes in Fund Balance - Governmental Funds to the Statement of Activities For the Year Ended June 30, 2012

-Total Net Change in Fund Balances - Governmental Funds (page 23) Amounts reported for governmental activities in the Statement of Activities are different because: Capital outlays are reported in governmental funds as expenditures.
-However, in the statement of activities, the cost of those assets (\$901,285) is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays exceeded depreciation expense (\$531,399) in the current period.
-369,886 Donated assets recorded in government-wide statements 405,655 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Amounts reported for governmental activities in the Statement of Activities are different because:

+Capital outlays are reported in governmental funds as expenditures.
+However, in the statement of activities, the cost of those assets (\$934,067) is allocated over their estimated useful lives as depreciation expense.
+This is the amount by which capital outlays exceeded depreciation expense (\$563,376) in the current period.

+The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Also, governmental funds report the effect of issuance costs, premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
 This amount is the net effect of these differences in the treatment of long-term debt and related items.

-137,511 The issuance of long-term debt provides current financial resources to governmental funds.
-(411,527) Some expenses, representing the change in long-term liabilities or assets, reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds: Accrued interest payable Amortization of bond costs Change in deferred revenue 21,418 (6,061) (62,902)
+The issuance of long-term debt provides current financial resources to governmental funds.

+Some expenses, representing the change in long-term liabilities or assets, reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds:

-Statement of Net Assets - Proprietary Fund As of June 30, 2011
+Statement of Net Assets - Proprietary Fund As of June 30, 2012